FinTeam Business Consulting

 Profit → Cash Bridge

-The Tie-Out — These Always Add Up to Your Actual Cash Generated
+The Tie-Out — These Always Add Up to Your Actual Cash Change

-Your income statement records revenue when you earn it and expenses when you incur them — regardless of when cash actually moves.
+Your income statement records revenue when you earn it and expenses when you incur them — regardless of when cash moves.
 Your bank account only cares about cash arriving and leaving.
-These two views of your business will almost never match exactly.
+These two views of your business will almost never match.

-Three things always explain the difference: (1) Working capital timing — AR you've invoiced but not collected, AP you owe but haven't paid, inventory you've bought but not sold.
-(2) Loan principal repayment — only the interest portion of your payment hits the P&L; the principal portion is a real cash outflow that doesn't appear as an expense.
-(3) Capital investment — buying equipment is a $100K cash outflow today, but only a fraction appears as depreciation expense each year on the P&L.
+Three things always explain the difference: (1) Working capital timing — AR invoiced but not collected, AP owed but not paid, inventory bought but not sold.
+(2) Loan principal repayment — only the interest portion hits the P&L; principal is a real cash outflow that doesn't appear as an expense.
+(3) Capital investment — buying a $100K truck is $100K cash out today, but only a fraction appears as depreciation each year on the P&L.

 The formal document that reconciles profit to cash is the Statement of Cash Flows.
 If your accountant isn't producing one, you're missing a critical piece of your financial picture.

 Free cash flow is what's left after everything real has been paid — not accounting profit, not EBITDA.
-The actual cash that landed in your bank account after you collected from customers, paid your vendors, and made every loan payment.
+The actual cash that landed in your bank account after collecting from customers, paying vendors, and making every loan payment.

 It's the number that tells you whether your business is truly generating wealth.
-A business can show strong net income for years while quietly consuming cash — through growing AR, building inventory, or making loan payments that don't appear on the P&L. Free cash flow cuts through all of that.
+A business can show strong net income for years while quietly consuming cash — through growing AR, building inventory, or making principal payments that don't appear on the P&L.

-When free cash flow is consistently lower than net income, it usually means one of three things: receivables are growing faster than revenue (a collections problem), the business is taking on debt to fund operations (a profitability problem), or the business is making capital investments (which may be intentional and healthy).
+When free cash flow is consistently lower than net income, it usually means one of three things: receivables growing faster than revenue (collections problem), debt funding operations (profitability problem), or intentional capital investment.
 Knowing which one is the first step to fixing it.

 The right use: Bridging a working capital gap.
-You've done the work, the invoices are real and collectible, you just need a cash bridge until customers pay.
+You've done the work, the invoices are real, you need a cash bridge until customers pay.
 The LOC balance rises when cash is tight and falls when collections come in — it cycles.

 The wrong use: Covering operating losses.
-Funding payroll because operations don't generate enough cash.
-These balances only go in one direction — up — because they're masking a profitability problem, not a timing problem.
+These balances only go one direction — up — masking a profitability problem, not a timing problem.

-The diagnostic test: Is your line of credit balance lower at year-end than at the start?
+The diagnostic test: Is your LOC balance lower at year-end than year-start?
 A healthy LOC cycles.
 One that only grows is telling you something important.

 Financial Health Dashboard — What to Focus On